Magazine (artillery): Detonation threat

 Naval magazines face considerable risk of detonation, especially in cases of attack, accident, or fire.
 Such detonations have sunk many warships and caused many other incidents.

+Design considerations to prevent magazine detonation include putting magazines under the water line, thoroughly armoring them and adjacent ammunition handling spaces, and ensuring a space for liquid between the outer hull and the inner armor.

 Battleships were highly armored to protect from external attack, but the strength of the construction aids to constrict and worsen the impact of internal explosions, as the rigid steel does not allow blast waves to dissipate.
 The USS Iowa turret explosion was such an example: in 1989 a loading incident caused a gun turret explosion, which spread to further powder stores in the turret, which eventually killed all 47 men in the turret.
 The turret served to contain the blast, protecting the rest of the ship, but amplified the blast inside the turret ensuring deadly conditions.

 During World War II, many ships met their end via magazine detonations.
 During the 1941 Attack on Pearl Harbor, the was destroyed when a Japanese armor-piercing bomb punched through her deck and detonated in proximity to the ship's ammunition magazine, which was caught on film.
 The magazines of the Japanese battleship Yamato exploded in 1945 after hours of continuous assault by Allied aircraft, utterly destroying the ship and leaving few survivors.